Council tax on empty property

 Empty property is unoccupied property that is substantially unfurnished.

-Long term empty property (property that remains unoccupied and substantially unfurnished for more than one year) attracts a Council Tax Premium.
-The premium increases with the length of time the property remain unoccupied and substantially unfurnished.
+Long-term empty property (property that remains unoccupied and substantially unfurnished for more than a year) attracts a council tax premium.
+The premium increases with the length of time the property remains unoccupied and substantially unfurnished.

 More than one year but less than five years